The Price Is Right: Pricing games

 The winner of the One Bid joins the host onstage for the opportunity to win additional prizes or cash by playing a pricing game.
 After the pricing game ends, a new contestant is selected for Contestants' Row and the process is repeated.

 Six pricing games are played on each hour-long episode.
 Pricing game formats vary widely, ranging from simple dilemma games in which a contestant chooses one of two options to win, to complex games of chance or skill in which guessing prices increases the odds of winning.
 On a typical hour-long episode, two games are played for a car, one game is played for a cash prize, and the other three games offer expensive household merchandise or trips.
 Usually, at least one of the six games involves the pricing of grocery items, while another usually involves smaller prizes that can be used to win a larger prize package.
+On selected Friday episodes were all prizes are cash prizes, all games involve grocery items or smaller prizes.

 Originally, five pricing games were in the rotation.
 Since then, more games have been created and added to the rotation.
 Some pricing games were eventually discontinued, while others have been a mainstay since the show's debut in 1972.
 As of 2017, the rotation is among 77 games.